TommasoBelluzzo/SystemicRisk/README.md

 * `Network Measures` proposed by [Billio et al. (2011)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1963216)
 * `SRISK` (Conditional Capital Shortfall Index) proposed by [Brownlees & Engle (2010)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1611229)

+Some of the aforementioned models have been adjusted and improved according to the methodologies described in [V-Lab Documentation](https://vlab.stern.nyu.edu/docs).

 ## Requirements

 The minimum Matlab version required is `R2014a`.
 In addition, the following products and toolboxes must be installed in order to properly execute the script: